 Rather naively, when I looked into starting a blog about a year ago I got my self a WordPress account and then thought that was it.
 I was away.
 I don’t know when I realised that in fact WordPress is effectively the architecture to build a website, so just creating a couple of pieces and then putting them on WordPress doesn’t actually get you very far!

 After umming and aahing about whether to proceed, I eventually investigated and found that in order for people to see what I was writing I was going to need a website.
 And that meant buying a domain: this I did though Namecheap which was quick, easy and as the name suggests cheap.

-Just owning a domain doesn’t get you very far: it has ot actually sit somewhere on server and so actually be somewhere on the internet that other places on the internet can find.
+Just owning a domain doesn’t get you very far: it has to actually sit somewhere on a server and so be somewhere on the internet that other places on the internet can find.
 This means that you have to have your domain hosted, and for this I used SiteGround.
-Again, cheap, reputable and the help was pretty good (just done through an internet chat but it was helpful without having to wait for ages.
+Again, cheap, reputable and the help was pretty good (just done through an internet chat but it was helpful without having to wait for ages).

 I’ve had a play around with a few themes: I’m currently on Bravada: it’s not perfect but I am still not really accomplished at getting these things to do what I want.